Adding Water To An Oven - To Make Steam

 If you are using a dutch oven, click here.

 Otherwise, you will also need a decent tray with a lip.
 They will be pre-heated in the oven so will need to be able to withstand high temperatures like these ones:

 If following my preferred method, you’ll also need a kettle or a small saucepan to boil water in.

 THE BEST WAY TO ADD WATER TO AN OVEN

-Domestic ovens are not as well sealed as commercial ones so you have to over-steam in most home setups to compensate for some moisture leaking out.
+This method creates plenty of steam without cooling down the oven too much, or damaging the stone.
+Domestic ovens are not as well sealed as commercial ones so you have to over-steam a little to compensate for some leakage.

 Here are the steps that I follow:

-- Heat the oven with a baking stone and a tray on the shelf below
+- Heat the baking stone in the oven with a deep tray on the shelf below for 1 hour

 - Boil the kettle